leonardo015/cash-machine/README.md

 ## Available Scripts

-First of all: Install the dependencies by running `npm install` in the project directory
+First of all: Install the dependencies by running `npm install` in the project directory.

 ### `npm start`